- Digital Art

 Art at Huntingdon

-Work one-on-one with faculty who are professional artists and whose passion is teaching—faculty who will encourage you toward success while at Huntingdon and in the career or graduate school choices you make as your next step.
+Work one-on-one with faculty who are professional artists and whose passion is teaching—faculty who will encourage you toward success while at Huntingdon and in your career or graduate school choices.
 Why Huntingdon?
 Here, you can:

 - Explore a variety of media.